Privacy and Reporting Policy

 Part II of this policy provides specific details about how Ampol manages credit-related personal information.

-Part III of this policy sets out how Ampol protects personal information and credit-related personal information, and how you may seek access to or correction of or make a complaint about, that information.
+Part III of this policy sets out how Ampol protects personal information and credit-related personal information, and how you may seek access to, or correction of, or make a complaint about, that information.

-MANAGEMENT OF PERSONAL INFORMATION
+PART I - MANAGEMENT OF PERSONAL INFORMATION

-- publicly available sources of information, such as public registers
+- publicly available sources of information, such as public registers and social media platforms

 - your employer